asheri1/ev3/webots_simulator/readme.md

-# Simulation Code
-## Webots World Simulation
+# Webots Robot Simulation

-This repository contains a Webots world file `world.wbt` for simulating a robot in a virtual environment.
-The world includes various objects and a robot with multiple sensors and actuators.
+This repository contains files related to a robot simulation in Webots.
+The simulation involves a robot navigating an environment, learning through Q-Learning, and interacting with various objects.

-### Features

-- **World Setup**: The world consists of a rectangular arena with multiple colored boxes placed at different positions.
-The arena floor has a parquetry appearance.
-- **Robot**: The robot in the simulation is equipped with touch sensors, distance sensors,and a camera.
-It also has two wheels, each controlled by a separate motor.
-- **Sensors**: The robot uses its sensors to perceive its environment.
-The distance sensors and camera help the robot navigate the world and interact with the colored boxes.

-### Dependencies

-The simulation requires Webots R2023b or later.

-### Usage

-To run the simulation, open the `world.wbt` file in Webots.
-The robot's behavior can be controlled by modifying the `ev3_bot` controller script.

-## EV3_Bot.py
+## Files

-This Python script is designed to control an EV3 robot using a variety of sensors and actuators.
-The robot is capable of performing actions such as moving forward, turning left or right, and reversing based on sensor inputs.
+1. **`ev3_bot.py`**: This Python script controls the EV3 robot in the simulation.
+It includes functions for motor control, sensor integration, and Q-Learning.

+2. **`world.txt`**: The Webots world file defines the simulated environment.
+It contains colored boxes, a robot, and various sensors.

+3. **`QTable.json`**: The Q-table output from the training process.
+It contains learned Q-values for state-action pairs.

-### Features
+## Features

-- **EV3 Robot Control**: The script includes a class `ev` that provides methods for controlling the robot's motors and processing sensor data.
+- **Robot Control**: The `ev3_bot.py` script provides methods for controlling the robot's motors and processing sensor data.
-- **Sensor Integration**: The robot uses a distance sensor, a touch sensor, and a camera to perceive its environment.
+- **Sensor Integration**: The robot uses touch sensors, distance sensors, and a camera to perceive its environment.
-- **State and Action Spaces**: The script defines the state and action spaces for the robot, which can be used for reinforcement learning.
-- **Q-Learning**: The script includes functions for training the robot using Q-learning and for testing the trained policy.
+- **Q-Learning**: The Q-table represents the learned policy for the robot.
-- **Environment Reset**: The script includes a function for resetting the robot's position in the environment.
+- **Webots Environment**: The `world.txt` file defines the simulated world where the robot operates.

-### Dependencies
+## Dependencies

 The script requires the following Python libraries: